SuspenseFallback/SuspenseFallback/README.md

 - Flashcard App

-An app I made to use to study flashcards.
+A react app I made to use to study flashcards.
 It uses a spaced repetition algorithm to sort the cards in a way that promotes the most memory.

 - Chess App

+Another react app I made to play chess.
+It uses sockets to have real-time chess with timers.
+It also has a backend for authentication, database, etc. You can also play puzzles on there since I used the Lichess Puzzle Database, which is CC.

 - Math Revision App

 ## Stats